 Once completed, the plan will be given to the short listed venture capitalists by the financial advisor, to set up any required meetings.

-... and finally, some helpful hints
+... and finally, some useful hints

 The Business Plan Content